FuelLabs/fuel-indexer/docs/README.md

 ### `fuelup`

 - We use fuelup in order to get the binaries produced by services in the Fuel ecosystem.
-Fuelup will install binaries related to fuel-core, the Fuel indexer, the Fuel indexer plugin `forc-index`, and other services.
+Fuelup will install binaries related to the Fuel node, the Fuel indexer, the Fuel orchestrator (forc), and other components.
 - fuelup can be downloaded [here](https://github.com/FuelLabs/fuelup).

 ### `docker`

-- We use to docker in order to produce reproducible environments for components that might have in and of themselves a heavy set of dependencies (e.g., Postgres).
+- We use Docker to produce reproducible environments for users that may be concerned with installing components with large sets of dependencies (e.g. Postgres).
 - Docker can be downloaded [here](https://docs.docker.com/engine/install/).

 ## Quickstart